mksambell/band_website_hot_gin_swing/README.md

 - Audio files will be edited clips (not full tracks) and compressed to minimise load time.

 ---
+## 2. Testing

+### Bugs

+- About page - containers not adjusting height dynamically when resizing viewport

+---
-## 2. Credits
+## 3. Credits

 ### Code

-- Navbar code based on [Boostrap template](https://getbootstrap.com/docs/4.2/components/navbar/#placement)
+- Navbar code copied from [Boostrap](https://getbootstrap.com/docs/4.2/components/navbar/#placement) and edited and styled

+### Images

+- About page background image by Ardian Lumi, downloaded from [Unsplash](https://unsplash.com/photos/group-of-people-dancing-6Woj_wozqmA)

+- FAQ background image by Miti, downloaded for free from [Unsplash](https://unsplash.com/photos/person-playing-cielo-black-and-white-photography-vSws0g1KjxI)

+- All other images taken by the band